These Tories Are Furious With The Telegraph For Calling Them "Brexit Mutineers"

 The newspaper claims that their stance is "giving rise to accusations of a 'mutiny' that threatens to wipe out the prime minister’s majority and plunge the party into crisis".

-But as soon as the splash became public on Tuesday night, the so-called mutineers hit back – saying they would not be bullied.
+But as soon as the splash became public on Tuesday night, the so-called mutineers hit back, saying they would not be bullied.

 Advertisement